mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 # FAQ

+### Why is it bad for someone else to have your passport number?

+Hey crime gang, welcome back to Identity Fraud tips and tricks with Alex

+Well, it's government-issued ID.
+It's how you prove you're you.
+Just having the information on the passport is not quite as powerful as the full physical passport, but it's still not good optics to post yours on Instagram.

+With your passport number, someone could:

+//todo lol
+* Register a SIM card (and so get an internet connection that's traceable to you, not them)
+* who knows what else, not me, bc i have never done a crime

 ### Whoa how r u such a hacker I wish I could be a hacker like u
 C'mon buDdY you read the blog post.
 You know this wasn't hacking.
 But I suppose I could,,,, detail my philosophy on hacking, unprompted.